Dismounted reconnaissance troop: Evolution

 In 2016 there were proposals to change to IBCT's task organization to disband the DRT in favor of adding additional combat power to the mounted reconnaissance troops.
 Known as the “3 x 36” concept, the mounted troop's three platoons would be increased to 36 scouts with 128 personnel total in the troop.

 In 2024, 2nd Brigade Combat Team, 101st Airborne Division (Air Assault) began prototype testing of the mobile brigade combat team (MBCT) concept; in which the RSTA squadron's dismounted reconnaissance troop was reflagged as a Multifunctional Reconnaissance Company (MFRC).
 In comparison to the DRT, the MFRC has fewer snipers but more UAS and cUAS assets, as well as an organic air-defense capability in the form of a Stinger team.
+By 2025, the MBCT concept had been adopted as the new standard, with 25 IBCTs to be transitioned to MBCTs by the end of 2027.
+As part of this transition, the cavalry squadrons of every IBCT will be deactivated, with their former C troops (DRTs) becoming the basis for standing up new MFRCs to fill the role of a dedicated infantry reconnaissance formation to answer a brigade commander's priority intelligence requirements (PIRs).

 The US Marine Corps features a similar formation type with the All-Domain Reconnaissance Detachments, which when combined with an Army DRT, has been task-organized as a multidomain reconnaissance troop, or MDRT, and tasked with facilitating the joint targeting of enemy A2/AD systems.